zmarkan/shiny-jamstack-and-serverless/content/_index.md

 ---

-serverless
+Modern development paradigms

+JAMstack, serverless...

 ---

-serverless != λ
+## JAMstack is:

+- JavaScript
+- APIs
+- Markdown

 ---

 ## Serverless is:

+- The APIs you build
-- Single functions of code
+- Deploying of single functions of code
 - Less ops and server management
 - Focusing on your business logic
 - Offloading heavy lifting to others